06 February 2025 / Annie Waite

-Bring a trusted friend for free to our neurodivergent-friendly 'relaxed' screenings, including Amelie and Ed Wood, plus short films from Oska Bright Film Festival.
+Bring a trusted friend for free to our neurodivergent-friendly 'relaxed' screenings, plus short films from Oska Bright Film Festival.

 Introducing our new season of Autism-friendly 'relaxed' screenings!